 Clause 2.2.6 of UNIFI V3 states that “A GFM CBR is expected to absorb or inject active and/or reactive power to resist changes in positive sequence voltage phase angle and is expected to do so unless it exceeds an equipment limit.
 Similarly, a GFM CBR is expected to absorb or inject reactive/active power to reduce changes in the positive sequence voltage magnitude.
 Active power injection is not required for Tier 1 GFM CBRs

-Additional GFM Capabilities
+Additional GFM Capabilities defined in UNIFI V3

 Intentional Islanding